williamnguyen-activecyber/okta.github.io/_source/_use_cases/authentication/session_cookie.md

 Accept: */*
 ~~~

-When the link is visited, the token in the request will be used to initiate the user's session before processing the SAML SSO request.
+When the link is visited, the token in the request will be used to initiate the user&#8217;s session before processing the SAML SSO request.
 A session cookie will be set in the browser and the user will have an active session with Okta and will be able to SSO into additional applications until the session is expired or the user closes the session (logout) or browser application.

 ##### Response Example
 {:.api .api-response .api-response-example}